How To Get Rid Of Fleas

 Where did I first notice Fleas or the bites?

-Legs and lower arms are familiar places for bites.
-Fleas prefer to bite where the skin is delicate with a good vascular supply close to the surface.
+Legs and lower arms are familiar places for fleas to feed.
+Adult insects prefer to bite where the skin is delicate with a good vascular supply close to the surface.

 The neck is also a frequent spot to get bitten.
 Clothing is an excellent insulator and also provides fleas with a level of concealment.